Protecting Your Wedding Dress

 Items You Will Need For Storing A Wedding Dress

-This section is best applied to larger gowns such as ballgown styles and those with multiple layers of netting and tulle underskirts requires a little more care.
-In the short term (prior to the wedding) we would certainly recommend keeping these dresses on the hanger and inside a dress cover to save time and costs in the longer run – preventing permanent crease marks caused by folding and storing in tight spaces.
+Storing Ball gown wedding dresses with multiple layers of netting and tulle underskirts requires a little more care.
+In the short term (prior to the wedding) we would certainly recommend keeping these dresses on the hanger and inside a dress cover to save time and costs in the longer run – as preventing permanent crease marks caused by folding and storing in tight spaces is essential.

-5. Hanging your dress in the wardrobe or on the back of a door is perfectly fine too.
+1) Hanging your dress in the wardrobe or on the back of a door is perfectly fine.
 Be sure to follow the guidance provided and keep the weight evenly distributed between the hangers.
 See the Video below for guidance on how to stop the bodice from crushing whilst it is hanging.
-You can follow the same technique or use Acid free tissue paper to stuff out the bodice.
+You can follow the same technique or use acid free tissue paper to stuff out the bodice.

-Recommendation – Use a strong wooden hanger or a padded hanger that can take the weight of your dress.
-Be sure to use the hanging tapes inside the dress – they are there for a purpose and are specially designed for hanging the dress
+Recommendation – Using a strong wooden hanger or a padded hanger that can take the weight of your dress is just as important.
+Be sure to also use the hanging tapes inside the dress – they are there for a purpose and are specially designed for hanging the dress

-9. To prevent your dress from getting too wrinkled, “stuff” the sleeves (if your dress has them), the skirt, and the bodice of the gown with acid-free paper.
+5) To prevent your dress from getting too wrinkled, “stuff” the sleeves (if your dress has them), the skirt and the bodice of the gown with acid-free paper.

 For further advice regarding delicate wedding dresses that contain beadwork or embroidery, Strapless Gowns & Veils CHECK OUT THE ARTICLE below Featured on Rock My Wedding